ched-dev/obs-overlays/CONFIG.md

 # OBS Overlays Configuration

 This app is highly configurable with JavaScript.
-Here you will find all of the configuration options we have built in and how to use them.
+Here you will find all of the configuration options we have built-in and how to use them.

 **Table of Contents:**
 - [Default Config](#default-config)